pawel2105/ruby-poetry/README.md

 # Ruby rhyming headline generator

 This automatically generates rhymes from a list of possible article headline sources.
 It uses the 'ruby_rhymes' gem to create rhyme couplets.
+You can add some RSS feed URLs into data/feeds.txt and a cron job is setup with the Whenever gem to run the get feeds file to pull in headlines into headlines.txt.
+These are ordered by their rhyme keys.

 This is based on:
 [Ruby Poetry](http://blog.andrewmcdonough.com/blog/2012/02/23/ruby-poetry/) by [Andrew McDonough](https://twitter.com/#!/andrewmcdonough).

-# Steps
+## Steps

 1. **get_feeds.rb**
 	Extracts feed URLs from feeds.yaml, and writes these URLs to feeds.txt (could be skipped)